Tommy Docherty: Wolverhampton Wanderers

 The 1984-85 season began at home to Sheffield United in front 14,908 fans.
 After a good start to the season, later progress started to slowly disintegrated and the club found themselves bouncing around position 13th - 15th position in the table by November.

 Wolves were misfiring but despite this, Docherty allowed defender Geoff Palmer, having played 394 times for the club, to move to Burnley.
 Palmer was a very experienced defender and with him leaving, this left a far less experienced team to that which had finished the previous season.
 Palmer left the club believing he had fallen out if favour with Docherty and cited that "the club just wasn't a nice place to be at the time, it wasn't being run properly, and was on its knees."

 Shortly afterwards, Wolves endured a 21-match winless run in all competitions (19 of those in the Second Division).
 Pressure was mounting in January 1985 and former fan favourite and now Chairman Derek Dougan eventually resigned from his position on the board.

-The season performances would also see the club be beaten 5-1 on three occasions.
-Two were televised live on ITV and the other away at Brighton & Hove Albion on the day the club were officially relegated.
+The season performances also saw the club beaten 5–1 on three occasions.
+Two were televised live on ITV and the other away at Brighton & Hove Albion on the day the club was officially relegated.
 Docherty's final game at home was against Huddersfield Town, where Wolves secured just their eighth victory of the season in front of only 4,422 fans.
 Wolves finished the season bottom of the table and Docherty left the club in July 1985.

 When asked about his time at Wolves Docherty said: "I could hardly say 'no' when a club as famous as that came in for me...
 But it was a hopeless task really.
 There was no money.
 I wasn't sure I'd be able to work with Derek Dougan but I accepted the challenge anyway.
 As for the Bhattis, I only met them twice – once when they hired me and once when they fired me".

 Docherty took up his final managerial position at Altrincham.
 He retired from management at the end of the 1987–88 season.

 Personal life

 Docherty married his first wife, Agnes, in December 1949, after he left his native Scotland to sign for Preston North End.
 They were married for 27 years until Docherty announced his affair with Mary Brown in 1977.
 Docherty and Agnes had four children together: Mick (himself a former professional footballer and manager), Thomas Jr., Catherine and Peter.
 After marrying Mary Brown, he had two more children – daughters Grace and Lucy – who were born during the 1980s.
 Agnes died in September 2002 at the age of 73.
 In 2008, Tommy Docherty Jr. released a book, Married to a Man of Two Halves, which was based on memoirs and newspaper cuttings which he had discovered when clearing out his mother's house after her death.

-Docherty died on 31 December 2020, aged 92, following a long illness.
+Tommy Docherty died on 31 December 2020, aged 92, following a long illness.